openstack/nova-specs/specs/train/approved/show-server-numa-topology.rst

   guest VM.

-* The admin wants a unified way to get topology information, independent of how the various gest OSes expose it.
+* The admin wants a unified way to get topology information, independent of how the various guest OSes expose it.

-* The admin wants to know the virtual-to-physical mapping for one or more instances for the purpose of debugging, and admin need make sure the NUMA topology is what it's supposed to be, and is correctly mapped onto Host.
+* The admin wants to know the virtual-to-physical mapping for one or more instances for the purpose of debugging, and needs to make sure the NUMA topology is what it's supposed to be, and is correctly mapped onto the host.

-* The end user could have all of above abilities if admin allows them by changing the default policy rules.
+* The end user could have all of the above abilities if the admin allowed them by changing the default policy rules.

 Proposed change
 ===============

-In nova, the instanceNUMATopology object contains groups of related properties, like the amount of memory managed by a NUMA cell and the vCPU thread to logical host processor mapping.
+In Nova, the InstanceNUMATopology object contains groups of related properties, like the amount of memory managed by a NUMA cell and the vCPU thread to logical host processor mapping.
 This spec proposes an API to present NUMA information, the cpu topology and memory page sizes.

-This spec proposes a new sub-resource 'topology' to servers API:
+This spec proposes a new sub-resource ``topology`` to the servers API:

 ``GET /servers/{server_id}/topology``

 This API is admin only by default, it could be exposed to users/roles by changing the default policy rule.

-The topology API returns the numa cell information for a server, including the memory, cpuset, siblings, CPU pinning, host NUMA node number, cpu topology and page size.
+The topology API returns the NUMA cell information for a server, including the memory, cpuset, siblings, CPU pinning, host NUMA node number, cpu topology and page size.